Juliansv/Juliansv/README.md

 - 🇦🇷 Argentinian
 - 🔨 Web developer - I have experience building web applications with React.js, Node.js, and Typescript.
-- 🔍 QA background - I have a keen eye for detail and a strong commitment to delivering high-quality code.
+- 🔍 QA background - I started as a manual tester and later became a QA automation.
 - 🏀 Basketball enthusiast - I love shooting hoops in my spare time.

 ##